 The semifinals left matches that will never be forgotten.
 Brazil beat Uruguay for 3-1 after a tighter game than the marker indicates and where the most notable was the famous action of Pelé who with a break without a ball fooled the goalkeeper and missed a goal by an empty goal.
 Brazil was a modern team.
 Zagallo had inherited from Saldanha (kicked out a year earlier for calling Pele myopic and saying he had hip problems) a team made that had hardly any cracks.

 Although if Brazil-Uruguay left us indelible moments, the other semifinal left us 120 unforgettable minutes.
 Italy won 4-3, but nobody escapes that the 17 June 1970, the Azteca Stadium was lucky enough to see what has been the best game in the history of football.
 Intense combat between two powers, full of alternatives, with Beckenbauer injured (his image is famous with his arm in a sling) who finished on the Italian side thanks to a goal by Rivera with nine minutes to go after extra time.

 Already in the final, Brazil would win by a clear 4-1 leaving his perfect goal as a clear exponent of what was that selection full of talent.
-Touch, precision, constant change of positions and a batch of footballers where Pelé put the goal and the talent, y Tostao, Jairzinho, Rivellino or Carlos Alberto were the best accessories for what was surely the best selection in history and that for the first time obtained the Jules Rimet cup, in the propiety.
+Touch, precision, constant change of positions and a batch of footballers where Pelé put the goal and the talent, y Tostao, Jairzinho, Rivellino or Charles Albert they were the best complements in the Brazil 70 for what was surely the best team in history and which for the first time won the Jules Rimet Cup, in the propiety.